-The post (youju) in China is secure and generally reliable.
-Packages from home will get to you if your address in pinyin is on it but you can always type up your address in Chinese so that your family can print it out and stick it on.
-There is a post office on the Beida campus but all your packages and parcels will go to the main post office near BLCU at the other end of Chéngfúlù to Běidà.
-You can get there on the bus from Wudaokou - unless they open a new post office in Hua Qing compound.
-If you just want to send postcards, you can go to the mini post office in Shaoyuan 7 and ask for stamps, they can then be posted in the green boxes outside the front of the building.
+The post in China is secure and generally, though not universally, reliable.
+Packages from home will get to you if your address in pinyin is on it, but you can always type up your address in Chinese so that your family can print it out and stick it on.
+There is a post office on the Beida campus, on the main shopping street between the Subway and the bank.

 Letters will generally end up in the mailboxes on the ground floors of apartment blocks.
-If you miss a delivery of a parcel, the deliveryman will sometimes leave it outside your door, give you a call or leave it with the porter - in which case you'll get an angry porter at some time... why foreigners don't pick up their parcels?
+If you miss a delivery of a parcel, the deliveryman will sometimes leave it outside your door, give you a call or leave it with the porter-in which case you'll get an angry porter at some time in the future...

 The Chinese can be very particular about what can be posted and how.
 For example, they often require only paper to be posted in envelopes; if anything besides paper gets put in and they find out, the post office staff will have a often give you a box or jiffy bag to repackage it with.
-There is also a size requirement for letters - an envelope which would pass regulations in Britain may be "too small" for posting in China.
+There is also a size requirement for letters-an envelope which would pass regulations in Britain may be "too small" for posting in China.
 You'll find out through trial and error what's allowed and what isn't.
-Much better to "ask for forgiveness, not permission" - in other words, if there is something you'd like to send home and which you can fit in a normal envelope, go ahead and package it up and don't ask them whether you're complying with their rules.
+Much better to "ask for forgiveness, not permission"-in other words, if there is something you'd like to send home and which you can fit in a normal envelope, go ahead and package it up and don't ask them whether you're complying with their rules.
 They'll let you know if you're not!

-As regards posting parcels, the pricing system is near unintelligible, it is probably easiest to take things along to the Post Office and see what they charge.
+As regards posting parcels, the pricing system is near unintelligible.
+It is probably easiest to take things along to the post office and see what they charge.

 In 2010, a 13kg(ish) box sent SAL (Surface Air Lifted) cost £70 and took 1 month to arrive.
-SAL is generally the compromise option (Airmail being much more expensive and Surface Mail being much slower).
+SAL is generally the compromise option (airmail being much more expensive and surface mail being much slower).

-If you are sending parcels they usually need to see the contents so they can give it the official okay, so to avoid all this kafuffle, just take whatever you want to send down to the post office unpacked, and buy a box there.
+If you are sending parcels they usually need to see the contents so they can give it the official okay, so to avoid all this kerfuffle, just take whatever you want to send down to the post office unpacked and buy a box there.
 Or you can let them put it in a jiffy-bag for you, which is cheaper than sending things in a box.